zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 }
 ```

-#### Authorization-Rules Condition Syntax Usage
+#### AuthorizationRules Condition Syntax Usage

-The `authorization-rules` use a Boolean expression to articulate the conditions for granting access to the URL.
+The `authorizationRules` use a Boolean expression to articulate the conditions for granting access to the URL.
 The conditions use the same syntax as in [Policy Override Rules](#override-rules) with one additional attribute **"claims"**.

 #### Claims Attribute